ZKGTX/algorithms-and-data-structures/README.md

-This repository is dedicated to studying algorithms and data structures of Java language/
+This repository contains classes with in-depth look at algorithms and data structures as well as solutions to some leetCode problems.